nmdickso/Phys490FinalProject/README.md

 ## Recreating SciNet

-SciNet is a fully connected β-VAE, meaning there is a weighting term (β) in the KLD term in the loss function.
-There are two differences which make SciNet unique:
+SciNet is a fully connected Variational Auto Encoder (VAE), with a weighting term (β) in the KLD term in the loss function.
+There are two differences which make SciNet unique from a standard VAE:

 1. β is annealed, meaning its value is increased over epochs.
-2. There is an additional input into the decoder in the form of the question neurons.
+2. There is an additional input into the decoder with the latent layer in the form of the question neurons.

 The only complexity in recreating this network pertains to the question neuron.
 This is done by concatenating the output of the latent layer with the question neurons, all of which is then passed through the decoder.